 Cayenne peppers are large prolific plants.
 They produce bountiful crops of slender, spicy red peppers that can be used fresh or dried.

 High Mallow is an upright, bushy plant with magenta flowers and darker purple stripes.
 It reseeds readily and naturalizes quickly in the garden.

 This blue-flowered perennial is common as a roadside weed, but has a long history of being used as an edible or fodder.

 The pink, purple, or white flowers of this cheerful daisy are an excellent midsummer accent in any flower garden.

-This tree is noted for its invasive qualities in the south and has naturalized in along roadsides and fencerows.
-While it has somewhat attractive blossoms and the berries are attractive problems, this tree is not recommended due to its weedy tendencies.
+The Chinaberry tree is noted for its invasive qualities in the south and has naturalized along roadsides and fencerows.
+While it has somewhat attractive blossoms, they are not recommended due to their weedy tendencies.

-Chives are a small clump-forming onion-relative.
-They are frequently used as a culinary herb, and are attractive to pollinators.
+Chives are a small clump-forming onion relative.
+The stems are frequently used as a culinary herb, and the flowers are attractive to pollinators.

 Spires of pink and white bracts crown this large-leafed salvia.
 It has been used as an herb since the Middle Ages and is currently used as flavoring for wines, vermouth, and liqueurs.

 This elegant climbing rose sports large pink flowers from spring until nearly Christmas.
 It is lightly fragrant and easily trained to a graceful climbing habit against walls or over trellises.

 A sturdy long-blooming annual, this impressive plant is ideal for the back of the border.
 Its bright flowers come in many colors, including hot pink, peach, deep rose, yellow, and red.